CNAG-Biomedical-Informatics/pheno-ranker/docs/csv-import.md

     !!!
 Warning "About inter-cohort analysis with CSV" Please note that performing inter-cohort analysis may be difficult due to potential inconsistencies or lack of common variables across different CSVs.

     ???
-Hint "Notes on CSV quality"
+Hint "Best practices for CSV data quality"

         Here are a few important considerations regarding the CSV format.
 Most of these are common-sense guidelines:

         * Ensure there are no duplicated column names (headers).

         * While it's acceptable not to include ontologies/terminologies, please maintain consistent nomenclature for values (e.g., avoid using `M` and `Male` to refer to the same concept).

         * For columns, you can use any separator of your choice (default is `;`), but if you have nested values in columns, you must specify the delimiter with `--array-separator` (default is `|`).

         * `Pheno-Ranker` was built with speed in mind, but if you have more than 10K rows, be aware that the calculations may take more than a few seconds.

         * Qualitative values are preferred over quantitative ones.
-If you have quantitative values (numbers, and in particular floating ones), we recommend that you discretize them as ranges.
-In any case, if your data contain both by quantitative and qualitative variables you may wanna check [Factor Analysis of Mixed data](https://en.wikipedia.org/wiki/Factor_analysis_of_mixed_data).
+If your data includes quantitative values (especially numerical or floating-point numbers), we recommend discretizing them into ranges.

+        If your dataset contains both quantitative and qualitative variables, consider exploring [Factor Analysis of Mixed Data](https://en.wikipedia.org/wiki/Factor_analysis_of_mixed_data).
+Alternatively, if your data is purely numeric, you may find [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) useful.

     Ok, let's convert a CSV then.